 Remove the apples from the heat and get ready to blend.

 *Please note that the USDA has not officially tested applesauce with the peels on during the canning process.
-While that’s seems impossible, it’s true.
-Therefore, when you do use the peels, you are taking the small risk that this is unsafe.
+While that seems impossible, it’s true.
+Therefore, when you do use the peels, you are taking a small risk that this is unsafe.
 I recommend boiling for 30 minutes to remove any potential risk.
 I also add extra citric acid as an extra precaution; the acid helps destroy bacteria.

 Blend and Flavor the Apples

 First, place the immersion blender in the pot of apples.

 Begin blending the apples until they are smooth and consistent in texture.
 This can take a couple of minutes if you are using a big stockpot.
 When using an immersion blender, the texture of the applesauce is closer to an apple puree, which I prefer.
 If you want it more grainy, add it to a food processor and pulse it until it is the desired consistency.

 Once you are done, you have hot apple sauce.

 Taste the Sauce

 Go ahead and taste the sauce at this point.
 Is it WAY too sour?
 This can happen if you are making sauce from green apple puree or apples that have not had a good frost.

 What is the solution to tart apples?
 You can add a few tablespoons of honey to sweeten it.
 Taste and repeat if needed.